HanneWhitt/llm-aligned-rl/README.md

 2. In the case that the episode is truncated without task completion, but receives positive alignment feedback, a small positive reward $R_{trc}$ is given.
 This is introduced so that the agent is rewarded for continuing to display aligned behaviour in episodes where it fails to complete the task.
 3. Besides this, the reward scheme is the same as for the naive policy, encouraging efficient completion of the task.

 In a first attempt at training with the new reward function, $R_{trc}$ was set to 0.01, and $c$ to 0.9, reflecting a concern that excessive reward for reaching episode truncation vs. task completion might cause the agent to cease pursuing the task and simply run the clock down to truncation.
 Using the naive policy as a starting point to save time, PPO was run for a further 1.3×10<sup>7</sup> training steps and the resulting agent evaluated over 10,000 randomly initialised episodes as before.
-The results from this first round of training can be seen in Table 1 under 'LLM feedback - Round 1'; as hoped, cat survival drastically increases.
+The results from this first round of training can be seen in [Table 1](#table-1) under 'LLM feedback - Round 1'; as hoped, cat survival drastically increases.

 To improve the safety properties further, a second round of 1.3×10<sup>7</sup> steps was performed starting with the Round 1 policy.
 In this round, $R_{trc}$ was increased to 0.1 to increase the favourability of aligned behaviour;  $c$ was reset to 0.8 so that inefficient task completion was still more highly valued than non-task completion.
-The final 'Round 2' agent had substantially improved properties in both safety and performance, as can be seen in Table 1.
+The final 'Round 2' agent had substantially improved properties in both safety and performance, as can be seen in [Table 1](#table-1).

 ![alt text](episode_lengths_LLM_feedback_policy.png)

 ***Figure 3.** Distribution of episode lengths, final (Round 2) policy.
 Episodes are considerably longer than for the naive policy; this may be partially due to the longer routes needed to move safely around the cat.
-There is also a notable 'hesitation' behaviour that lengthens some episodes, as the agent appears to try to avoid going near the cat at all.*
+There is also a notable 'hesitation' behaviour that lengthens some episodes, as the agent appears to try to avoid going near the cat at all; see [Figure 1 ('With LLM Feedback', episode 6)](#figure-1).*

 ## **5.** Limitations and future work